Connecting Rural Infrastructure, Workforce, and Communities

 Rural ConnectMe is currently engaging stakeholders to better understand how infrastructure, workforce development, and digital participation can be better aligned in rural communities.

-Initial conversations are taking place with stakeholders in rural regions of Florida and Georgia.
+Initial conversations are taking place with stakeholders in rural regions of Florida and Georgia, with additional states and regions expected to follow as outreach efforts continue.

 These discussions include: